How to Invest $500

 Other amounts in our investing guide

-Disclaimer: Rates, tax brackets, and market data current as of April 2026.
-Past performance is not indicative of future results.
+Disclaimer: Rates, tax regimes and market data as of April 2026.
+Past performance is not a reliable indicator of future returns.
 This article is for informational purposes only and does not constitute investment, tax, or financial advice.
-Investments in stock ETFs, bonds, and crypto assets carry market risk including total loss.
+Investments in equity ETFs, bonds, and crypto assets are subject to market risk, including total loss.

 Scroll to Top